UK Marriage or Spouse Visa

 The applicant is free to undertake any type of work in the UK without restrictions;

-UK Marriage Visa or UK Spouse Visa - Requirements & Eligibility
+UK Marriage Visa Requirements & Eligibility

 If you are not currently married, you may be able to apply for a UK fiance visa in order to get married in the UK.